gelato-org/gelato-data/cldf/README.md

 ## <a name="table-languagescsv"></a>Table [languages.csv](./languages.csv)

-A genetic population mapped to a language.
+Rows in this table represent genetic population mapped to a language.
+These populations constitute the primary unit of investigation in GeLaTo.

 property | value
  --- | ---